Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Moved NewLine from Kernel to CharManager

 This is actually a character management function and not a function directly to the kernel.

+##### Moved KS.Login to KS.Users.Login

+This has to do with the user management namespace, so we moved it to that namespace.